 Introduction

-About Binomial Theorem
+About the Binomial Theorem

-First, let’s expand $(x+y)^{n}$ specifically.
+First, let’s concretely expand $(x+y)^{n}$.

 (x+y)^{2}&=&x^{2}+2 x y+y^{2} \\